BANGAUTOGLASS

 3. Check whether dynamic calibration applies to your trim.
 A VIN-specific lookup will clarify this — don't assume either way.

 4. Contact your insurance provider before the appointment.
 Understand what your policy covers.
 Many comprehensive policies cover windshield replacement, and some also cover ADAS calibration as a required safety procedure.
-If you haven't started the claim process yet, Bang AutoGlass can assist you in understanding your options — we're not able to file on your behalf, but we can help you navigate the process.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 5. Plan your schedule around cure time.
 Most glass replacements take roughly 30 to 45 minutes, but the adhesive requires approximately an hour of cure time before the vehicle should be driven.
 Calibration scheduling should account for this.